 ESCROW Agreements in Turkey

 When two parties enter into a contract but neither party wishes to perform their obligation before the other party, this is when an escrow comes into play.
-Escrow is a person who offers services to guarantee the performances of both parties to one another.
+In Turkish law, Escrow is a person who offers services to guarantee the performances of both parties to one another.
 For example, if the buyer of an expensive goods wishes the goods to be delivered first before making the payment, the buyer can transfer the payment to the escrow who will in turn hold the payment as a guarantor and release the payment to the seller only when the goods are delivered to the buyer at the designated place of delivery.